 Developing a positive perspective

-Engaging in online chats
+Engage in online chats.

-Like Twitter in the classroom, online chats can provide an opportunity to ask questions or make comments during an online lecture.
+Online chats can provide an opportunity to ask questions or make comments during an online lecture.
 Try to make your comments concise and clear.
 Remember to be respectful and professional: don't write anything that you wouldn't speak in class.
 Also, avoid clogging up the chat with links to extraneous resources.
 Stay focused and aim to add value to the class experience.

 Be open to new ideas